openid/Contract-Exchange-Extension/spec/draft-3/request.rst

 * template

     * optional,string(any)
-    * End User MAY read "template" text to agree to create  Contract.
+    * This describes what Client wants as Presonal Information.
+Also conditions or jurisdic statement SHOULD be stated or refered for utilizing End User's Personal Information.
+End User MAY read this text to agree to create  Contract.

 * template_type